Joy of Man's Desiring (film)

-Joy of Man's Desiring (Que ta joie demeure) is a Canadian docudrama film, directed by Denis Côté and released in 2014.
-The film explores people's relationship with work, through a staged depiction of a group of workers interacting with each other and their workplace.
+Joy of Man’s Desiring (Que ta joie demeure) is a 2014 Canadian experimental film written, directed and produced by Denis Côté.
+The film examines industrial labour through factory scenes and staged worker monologues.
+It had its world premiere at the 2014 Berlin International Film Festival and received a Special Jury Mention at FICUNAM.

+Synopsis

+The film explores people’s relationship with work through a staged depiction of workers interacting with machines and industrial spaces.
+It combines documentary-style factory scenes with monologues by actors playing workers.